jenpennen/jennycho/src/content/work/melodyai.md

 ## Student Surveys

 To understand how students use AI, I analyzed weekly check-in surveys from past and present DFG cycles.
-By examining student responses, I aimed to assess the extent of Ai usage, identify potential correlations between AI use and project outcomes, and gain insights into the factors driving student reliance on AI.
+By examining student responses, I aimed to assess the extent of AI usage, identify potential correlations between AI use and project outcomes, and gain insights into the factors driving student reliance on AI.

 ## Nonprofit Clients